Setting Up An Offer In Compromise To Address Unpaid Taxes

 Despite its continued use and nonstop advertising an offer in compromise is not the solution to every tax problem.
 An offer in compromise takes careful planning and coordination.
 Certain persons will not qualify, and even if you do qualify, you may have other options.
 Depending on the facts of your case, I can set up an offer in compromise which may work now, or one that may work after a short time, for example, in three months from now.

 The quality of results can depend on the level of your income.
 I am tax lawyer Robert T. Leonard, and I have obtained excellent results for persons with low incomes.
-High income individuals need additional considerations to give their offer in compromise a better chance of being accepted.
+Moreover, I understand that high income individuals need additional considerations to give their offer in compromise a better chance of being accepted.
 Factors that affect offers in compromise include the nature of your problem and whether your problem is isolated or recurring.
 Certain questions must be answered such as are you in current compliance.
 Also, do you have the type of taxes which are dischargeable in a bankruptcy?
 Even the IRS Manual recognizes the value of the threat of bankruptcy during a pending Offer in Compromise.

 Your medical condition, age, ongoing marital problems and unemployment can affect the chances of your offer being accepted.
 You will need to provide transcripts to demonstrate your current liabilities and financial statements.
 Supporting documents need to be submitted with your offer in compromise.
 Your tax attorney needs to know the approximate amount of your assets.